Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Interior

-Expect the interior of the VW ID.2 SUV to be clean and minimalistic.
+We expect the interior of the VW ID.2 X to be clean and minimalistic.
 Here, too, the ID.
 2all will be the template for the appearance and layout of elements.
 The dashboard should have a wide, horizontal plane that gives the front occupants an increased sense of spaciousness.
-We expect the air vents to be concealed in the middle of the dashboard for a clean and uncluttered look.
+The air vents should be concealed in the middle of the dashboard for an uncluttered look.

 Specifications